 The Planets, Comets and Asteroids category is for everything in our solar system not covered by the other competition categories, and so includes satellites, comets, asteroids and other forms of zodiacal debris.
 Visit How to photograph comets for expert tips.

-Runner-up of the Insight Astronomy Photographer of the Year 2015 Planets, Comets and Asteroids category
+Runner-up in the IAPY 2016 Planets, Comets and Asteroids category

 Insight Astronomy Photographer of the Year competition

 The Insight Astronomy Photographer of the Year competition, sponsored by Insight Investment, is an annual global search for the most beautiful and spectacular visions of the cosmos by amateur and professional astrophotographers.
 The winning images are showcased in a stunning exhibition at the Royal Observatory Greenwich.